 The law dealing with couples and break-ups still formally includes the concept of a “Separation Order”.
 This is an order made by a Family Court Judge saying that there’s such a “state of disharmony” between a married or civil union couple that there’s now no “obligation” for them to live together.

-Separation orders are now almost never made, as they’re an old-fashioned concept that has little relevance to modern New Zealand life.
-It’s unlikely that any court today would ever recognise that two people have a legal “obligation” to live together, whether or not a separation order has been made.
-By contrast, separation agreements (see above) continue to be used as a practical way for couples to record the decisions they make when they split up.
+Separation Orders are now almost never made, as they’re an old-fashioned concept that has little relevance to modern New Zealand life.
+It’s unlikely that any court today would ever recognise that two people have a legal “obligation” to live together, whether or not a Separation Order has been made.
+However, separation agreements (see above) continue to be used as a practical way for couples to record the decisions they make when they split up.